jeju5/management/cs/aws/aws_developer.md

       * give least privilege to a user.
       * create groups and assign to user(s) properly.
       * don't use a single access key. assign keys to different roles/users/groups.
-      * when a developer leaves a group -> delete it and create a new one. (don't reuse it)
+      * when a developer leaves a group -> delete the key and create a new key. (don't reuse it)
   * RoleBased EC2
     * Create a S3 bucket
     * Create a user that has no access